evochange/Database/README.md

 Relational database for biological specimens and associated metadata.

 ## Overview
-This repository contains the materials developed for the implementation of a relational database designed for the storage and management of biological specimens and associated metadata.
+This repository contains the materials developed during the implementation of a relational database designed for the storage and management of biological specimens and associated metadata.

 The project includes the diagrams of the database (Entity Relationship and Relational Model), the database model, SQL implementation, an automatic data import script and a dataset with test data.